javajon/faas-kubernetes/openfaas/readme.md

 ### Inception Function

-Open the UI and add the Inception function from the store.
+Open the UI and add the *Inception* function from the store.

-`minikube service -n openfaas gateway-external`
+`minikube service -n openfaas gateway`

 Check the Kubernetes dashboard and wait until the inception[...] pod has started and appears with the green status.
-When ready, in the OpenFaaS UI for Inception select json and paste in this image URL as the request body:
+When ready, in the OpenFaaS UI for Inception select Text and paste in this image URL as the data for the text:

 https://images-na.ssl-images-amazon.com/images/I/71JcfZ9e2mL._SX355_.jpg

-The function will return with a 500 error, but if you check the pod's log it echoes the correct result.
+The function will return with the TensorFlow determinations of the object in the image.

 Another image to try is: